Ben Cherington: Boston Red Sox

 Although Cherington's name was mentioned as a possible candidate for open general manager posts in MLB, he decided to join Columbia University's Sports Management faculty for the 2015–16 academic year to teach a course in "leadership in sports" during the spring 2016 semester.

 Toronto Blue Jays

 On September 14, 2016, Cherington was hired by the Toronto Blue Jays to be their vice-president of baseball operations.

 Pittsburgh Pirates

 On November 18, 2019, Cherington was officially announced as the Pittsburgh Pirates general manager.

 Awards

 Cherington was named Major League Baseball Executive of the Year for 2013 by The Sporting News for his efforts.
 He was only the third Red Sox executive to win the award since its origination in 1936, following longtime owner Tom Yawkey (1946) and late general manager Dick O'Connell (1967; 1975).

 Personal life

 On April 6, 2012, Cherington married then-marketing executive Tyler Tumminia in a ceremony at Brooklyn Borough Hall.
-Tumminia is currently the interim commissioner of the Premier Hockey Federation.
-The couple has two daughters: Adwen Hudson (born 2012) and Harper Charles.
-Cherington was previously married to ESPN reporter Wendi Nix, whom he shares two daughters with.
+Tumminia was formerly the interim commissioner of the Premier Hockey Federation, prior to the league’s cessation.
+The couple has two daughters.
+Cherington was previously married to ESPN reporter Wendi Nix.